Why You Should Think Twice Before Giving a Pet as a Gift This Holiday Season

 1. Consider alternatives to picking out the pet yourself.

-At least half of the fun of adopting a new pet is picking one out, so consider getting a gift certificate at your local shelter or rescue to cover the cost of an adoption donation, then schedule a time to bring your partner or family in to meet the pet of their dreams.
-Or join the tens of thousands of caring people who open their homesopens in a new tab to a foster pet in need each year, giving you an opportunity to see how a litter of kittens or puppies does in your home and letting your children decide who they’d like to keep.
-They don’t call it “pick of the litter” for nothing!
+If you’re gifting a pet to your kids, you can join the tens of thousands of people who open their homes to foster pets each year, giving you a chance to see how a litter of kittens or puppies does in your home and letting your children decide who they’d like to keep.

 2. Is it the right time to gift a pet?